ostix360/Mixture-of-A-Million-Experts-Unofficial/README.md

 ### Conclusion

-The tow first test consume a lot more memory i.e. 3 times at least than the third test.
+The tow first tests consume a lot more memory i.e. 3 times at least than the third one (the baseline).
 The third test is the most efficient in terms of memory consumption and computation.
-And also in term of time (7 times)
+And also in terms of time (7 times faster)

 ## TODO